Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 AINamesByDifficulty=no      ; boolean, should AI players have their difficulty in their name?
 CoachMode=no                ; boolean, should defeated players that have allies not have the entire map revealed to them upon death?
 AutoSurrender=yes           ; boolean, should players surrender on disconnection, as opposed to turning their base over to the AI?
-UseMPAIBaseNodes=no         ; boolean, should the AI use base nodes for base construction, like in campaign?
 AttackNeutralUnits=no       ; boolean, should neutral units be targeted by the player's army automatically?
 ScrapMetal=no               ; boolean, should explosions use alternative animations from the `ScrapExplosion=` list?
 ContinueWithoutHumans=yes   ; boolean, should the game not end even if the only players left alive are AI?